Suction-cup grab bars vs permanent grab rails: the honest answer

 When a suction bar is OK

-• Travel / hotel stays where you can't modify the wall.
+• Travel or hotel stays where you can't modify the wall.

 • Temporary rehab (a few weeks) where you're re-building confidence after surgery.

-• Never as a permanent solution in the home for an older person with falls risk.
+• Not as a permanent solution in the home for an older person with falls risk.

 Some installers advertise "no drill" permanent rails.
 These are usually rails clamped through wall studs using gravity-toggle anchors, or floor-to-ceiling tension-rod systems (Canterbury Concepts' studreach system is one example).
-These are permanent, standards-compliant installs — different from suction.
-I offer stud-fix, masonry-fix, and tension-rod where appropriate; none involve suction.
+These are permanent, structurally fixed installs, which is different from suction.
+Stud-fix, masonry-fix and tension-rod options can all be arranged through GrabSafe; none involve suction.

 Get a quote for a permanent rail